 A lump may be a sign of injury, infection, or a more serious condition.
 You may have an idea of what caused the lump or it may have appeared out of nowhere.

 There are a number of reasons why a lump can appear on the collarbone.
-Some of these include:
+Read on to learn about these causes.

-An injured collarbone can range in severity.
-Your collarbone connects to your shoulder and it can become dislocated from your shoulder joints.
-You may also experience a break or fracture because the bone is so close to the top of the skin.
+You may also experience a fracture or break because the bone is so close to the top of the skin.
 These injuries can occur if you play sports or experience trauma, such as in a car accident or after a fall.

 You may have other symptoms if your collarbone is injured, fractured, or broken.
 You will likely experience: